Serving Colorado Springs, Colorado

 AI vendor contract review

 If you're buying AI tools for hiring, lending, healthcare, or customer scoring, your vendor contracts probably leave you holding the bag.
-We review and redline the five clauses that matter most under the Colorado AI Act.
+We review and redline the clauses that matter most under SB 26-189 — developer documentation, audit rights, and indemnity.

 Colorado AI Act compliance

-SB24-205 takes effect June 30, 2026.
-If your business uses AI to make consequential decisions, we help you build the documentation, impact assessments, and consumer-notice program the statute requires.
+SB 26-189 takes effect January 1, 2027.
+If your business uses AI to make or materially influence consequential decisions, we help you build the pre-use notice, 30-day adverse-outcome notice, meaningful-human-review process, and three-year records the statute requires.

 Business formation